 Downtown businesses are able to purchase parking tokens for the meters at a discount of 50%.
 To further assist downtown businesses in purchasing tokens to provide to their customers, the RDPBIA provides an additional discount for the first 100 tokens purchased each month.
 The additional discount reduces the cost of tokens to \$25 for 100.
-The RDPBIA continued its financial support of the program in the current and plans to continue this discount in 2016.
+The RDPBIA continued its financial support of the program in the current and plans to continue this discount in 2017.

 To assist visitors in finding their way around downtown, the RDPBIA partnered with the City and with the Riverside Convention and Visitors Bureau to produce a downtown directory map.
-The map is distributed in a number of locations including the Jury Room, downtown hotels, the Riverside Convention Center, and the map stands located on Main Street which are stocked by the RDBIA.
+The map is distributed in a number of locations including the Jury Room, downtown hotels, the Riverside Convention Center, and the map stands located on Main Street which are stocked by the RDPBIA.

-Under the Ambassador Program, uniformed personnel patrol the downtown core in an electric vehicle seven days a week from 11 am to 2:30 am weekdays and from 10 am to 2:30 am on weekends.
+Under the Ambassador Program, uniformed personnel patrol the downtown core in an electric vehicle seven days a week from 11 am to 2:30 am weekdays and from 10:30 am to 2:30 am on weekends.
 Evenings and weekends are focused on patrolling the downtown parking garages and lots with the majority of funding provided through a separate contract.
 During the weekdays, Ambassadors patrol downtown garages and lots as a part of their downtown route.
 A portion of the evening and weekend patrols and all of the weekday patrols are funded through the RDPBIA.

 One key function of the RDPBIA is to work with the City to provide convenient and accessible parking for downtown visitors and patrons.
 The RDPBIA provides input to the City Council and the City's Transportation Committee on parking issues such as public parking supply and also provides suggestions for the improvement of parking overall.
-Past suggestions included signage differentiating the garages for ease or parkers.
+During 2016, RDP assisted by promoting the public parking forums held in June and July as part of the downtown Parking Study and distributing the results of the study to the downtown business community.
 Businesses can bring concerns regarding parking to the Land Use Committee of the RDPBIA.

-The RDPBIA will continue the above noted parking activities through 2016.
+The RDPBIA will continue the above noted parking activities through 2017.
 Other parking initiatives may be considered as proposed by the RDP Land Use Committee in response to issues and concerns raised by downtown businesses.